AmbientRun/Ambient/docs/src/tutorials/game/4_player_interaction.md

 });
 ```

-> For an example of screen rays, [see this package](https://github.com/AmbientRun/Ambient/tree/main/guest/rust/examples/intermediate/screen_ray).
+> In depth: For an example of screen rays, [see this package](https://github.com/AmbientRun/Ambient/tree/main/guest/rust/examples/intermediate/screen_ray).

 Then let's add this to our `server.rs`: